JuliaAtoms/AtomicStructure.jl/docs/src/index.md

 grade software_.
 This means, that although we try our best to ensure that the individual components behave as they should, and we do have a fair amount of complete calculations that we compare against values from the literature.
-However, Atoms.jl is not and _expert system_, in that if the calculation does not converge, it will try another route (such as e.g. [ATSP](https://github.com/compas/atsp-book) or [Grasp](https://github.com/compas/grasp) would); it also does not adapt the grid to the problem, this has to be set by the user before the calculation starts.
+However, Atoms.jl is not an _expert system_, in that if the calculation does not converge, it will not try another route (such as e.g. [ATSP](https://github.com/compas/atsp-book) or [Grasp](https://github.com/compas/grasp) would); it also does not adapt the grid to the problem, this has to be set by the user before the calculation starts.